Matmul High-level API Enabling Full Static Tiling

 Optimization Solution

-- When the GetMMConfig API is called to obtain the MatmulConfig template, set MatmulShapeParams to a constant value to obtain a customized MatmulConfig template with constant parameters.
+- When the GetMMConfig API is called to obtain the MatmulConfig template, set MatmulShapeParams to a constant value to obtain a customized MatmulConfig template CUSTOM_CFG with constant parameters.

 1 2 3 4 5 6 7 8 9 10 11 12 13